 Starting on the lowest setting of your hand mixer and working up, whip the ingredients together, until well blended and fluffy.
 This should only take a few minutes.
-Sometimes better results are achieved, when everything; you may want to pop the bowl and the beaters into the freezer for a few minutes before whipping the cream together.
+Sometimes better results are achieved, when everything is cold; you may want to pop the bowl and the beaters into the freezer for a few minutes before whipping the cream together.

 *The pastry creme can be made sugar free by subbing 30-40 drops of liquid stevia for the coconut sugar; skip the cooking step and omit the milk and tapioca.

 Place the finished pastry creme in the fridge to chill a bit longer, while you...